creengecoader/MirroredQWERTY/README.md

 C. I skipped one of the steps of updating xorg.lst (it was an optional step on the first link).

-D. You could probably copy the "zz" file's contents and paste it in the "en" file and it should still show up, if you don't want "zz" to show up (it should appear as "en" in your top right corner).
+D. You could probably copy the "zzz" file's contents and paste it in the "en" file and it should still show up, if you don't want "zzz" to show up (it should appear as "en" in your top right corner).

 E. This might work for any system using xkb?